 - On the Users tab, click Add.

 - Enter the appropriate information for your new user.
-Because this user will affect how messages appear for recipients and how events will be displayed in the reports and Communication Center, you may want to identify the user as specific to this integration; for example:
+Because this user affects how messages appear for recipients and how events are displayed in the reports and Communication Center, you may want to identify the user as specific to this integration; for example:

 - First Name: AppDynamics

 - Depending on your deployment, you might need to add one of the following roles so you can log in as the integration user and access the Developer tab: Full Access User, Developer or Limited Developer.